anurag150304/ALFREDTASK/README.md

-# Leitner System Flashcard Web App
+# Recallify - A Leitner System Flashcard Web App

 ## Overview
 This web application allows users to create, review, and progress through flashcards using the **Leitner System**, an effective spaced repetition technique for learning.
 Users can track their progress and review flashcards at optimal intervals based on their mastery level.